YMMV: Game Show Garbage

 - He notes that "The integrity of the site was long gone even before the new website was put up since it was the actions of the users that compromised it with the 2007 blow up over Barker retiring and the 2008 death blow of Dobkowitz being fired."
 Relatively few people were upset over Barker retiring, as it was his choice.
 By comparison, a lot of people were upset about Roger being fired, since he had been very kind to the site note and it wasn't his choice, having essentially been told "We want to take the show in a new direction.
 Either go with it or get out."

-- The main reason the induction was made was because a former Golden-Road user had emailed Robert to talk about an honestly disturbing incident in August 2008 when a couple of members were being extremely stupid in response to said user's loved one dying from cancer.
-While the user in question didn't paint the entire forum as being full of morons, Seidelman pretty much did.
+- The main reason the induction was made was because a former Golden-Road user had emailed Robert to talk about a disturbing incident in August 2008 when a couple of members were being extremely stupid in response to said user's loved one dying from cancer.
+While the user in question didn't paint the entire forum as being full of those kinds of people, Seidelman pretty much did.

-- ...So as you may have guessed, the induction caused a huge Internet Backlash not only from Golden-Road but The Game Show Forum (a site created by those who defected from alt.tv.game-shows in 2003).
-In response, Seidelman not only edited the induction the next day (taking out the personal attacks and ED sourcing, as well as softening the tone a bit) but posted an apology which, among others, acknowledged that he used napalm when a sniper rifle would've sufficed.
+- In response, Seidelman not only edited the induction the next day (taking out the personal attacks and ED sourcing, as well as softening the tone a bit) but posted an apology which, among others, acknowledged that he used napalm when a sniper rifle would've sufficed.
+Still, the damage had already been done.